Apply for Funding

 For nearly 130 years United Way has been working to connect people, organizations and resources together to create a thriving community for everyone.
 United Way is committed to investing in critical basic needs services.
 As we all face growing concerns about the COVID-19 pandemic, our mission and purpose remain the same.
 This includes raising and deploying funds effectively during times of emergency.
 The United Way COVID-19 Crisis Fund proactively supports response and recovery during the COVID-19 pandemic affecting individuals and families below the ALICE (Asset-Limited, Income-Constrained, Employed) threshold in Montcalm and Ionia Counties.

 In response to the COVID-19 pandemic in Montcalm and Ionia Counties, United Way has established the COVID-19 Crisis Fund to support local nonprofits and community groups working with populations impacted by the COVID-19 pandemic faced with immediate, emergent and unanticipated community needs.
+Funds can be used on food supports, personal care items, shelter, and winter wear (receipts dated 11/15/20 - 12/31/20 must be included with final reports).

 Quick Facts About the Fund